Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/02-access-layer.md

 ---

 ### Observations
-- The connected device MAC address was successfully learned and secured
+- MAC address successfully learned and secured
-- Unauthorized devices would be prevented from communicating
+- Unauthorized devices blocked
-- The interface remained operational due to the "restrict" violation mode
+- Interface remains operational due to restrict mode

 ---

 ### Design Justification

-Port security was applied at the access layer to enforce device-level access control at the network edge.
+Port security enforces device-level access control at the edge, complementing:

-This complements other Layer 2 security features such as:

 - DHCP Snooping
-- Dynamic ARP Inspection (DAI)
+- Dynamic ARP Inspection

-Together, these features provide a stronger overall security posture.
+Together, these provide layered Layer 2 security.

 ---

 ## Summary

-The access layer successfully provides:
+The access layer provides:
 - VLAN-based segmentation
-- Secure access port configuration
+- Secure and stable access port configuration
 - Redundant uplinks to the core
-- Reliable connectivity for end devices
+- Reliable end-device connectivity

-At this stage, full LAN connectivity is operational across VLANs, with routing handled by the core layer.
+At this stage, the LAN is fully operational, with routing handled by the core layer.